Erin Murphy (Massachusetts politician): First full term (2022–2023)

 Murphy began her first full city council term on January 3, 2022.
-During this term, Murphy joined councilors Frank Baker, Michael F. Flaherty, and Ed Flynn in an informal grouping that often functioned as a centristvoting bloc.
+During this term, Murphy joined councilors Frank Baker, Michael F. Flaherty, and Ed Flynn in an informal grouping that often functioned as a centrist council bloc.

-In September 2023, this bloc signed onto a letter urging that the Boston Public Health Commission hold a vote at their next meeting declaring the situation at Mass & Cass to be a public health emergency.
+In September 2023, the centrist bloc signed onto a letter urging that the Boston Public Health Commission hold a vote at their next meeting declaring the situation at Mass & Cass to be a public health emergency.
 In February 2023, the bloc was joined by Brian Worrell in voting against advancing a home rule petition to make the Boston School Committee a publicly elected school board.
 Despite their opposition, the ordinance passed 7–5; but it was vetoed by Mayor Wu, who had argued that it was an inopportune moment to make such a transition due to the need to stabilize the state of the city's schools.
 The informal bloc of Murphy, Baker, Flaherty, and Flynn were alsothe sole votes against the council's redistricting map that was initially approved by the City Council after the 2020 United States Census and which and Mayor Wu passed into law in November 2022.
 The redistricting process was contentious.
 The map would have shifted three voting precincts that have historically been predominantly Irish American into a ward that is Black-majority.
 While noting the Murphy acted civilly in expressing her objections, Yawu Miller of the Bay State Banner characterized the objections as being grounded in "white grievance politics".
 During this dispute, it was noted by Michael Jonas of Commonwealth Magazine that the bloc was not only politically moderate, but also entirely White.
 After a lawsuit, the map was prohibited by preliminary injunction from being used in the 2023 Boston City Council election after a ruling by Federal Judge Patti B. Saris, and an interim map was approved by the council and signed into law by Mayor Wu.

 In early 2023, Murphy and Councilor Baker were the sole votes against the rent control home rule petition championed by Mayor Wu.
 In late-2023, Murphy voted against a home rule petition that would seek state approval for Boston to extend voting participation in municipal (local) elections to non-citizen residents with legal status.